basic-bro/drui/README.md

 Note:
 - the `lib/bin` folder is in my `PATH` environment variable.
 - the entry `SDL*.h` denotes **all** the header files provided by the above-mentioned SDL2 libraries.
 (Yes, I put them all in one folder.)

+## License
+This repo uses the MIT license.
+Note that `SDL_FontCache` uses the MIT license, and the external SDL2 libraries use the zlib license.